 This condition can be caused by poor dental hygiene or genetic factors.

-Squamous cell papilloma is an infection caused by the human papillomavirus (HPV).
+HPV or human papillomavirus can lead to a squamous cell papilloma is an infection in the mouth.
 It can cause a cauliflower-like bump or nodule on the roof of the mouth.
 These bumps can also grow on the cheeks, tongue or lips.
 They generally form slowly and are not painful.

 HPV is an infection transmitted through sexual contact.
 Having squamous cell papilloma can increase your risk for developing oral, neck or pharynx cancer.